 Cache: If before High Sierra you are running mac operating system.
 In Activity Monitor another tab is called Cache.
 Basically, how much data your network used and how much available in the device.
 How much cache is making so far?
 It is only useful for those users who know how to clear your caches.

 How to Open Task Manager on Mac?

-Everyone knows and remembers the with the windows you get access to the task manager through just pressing the Control + ALT + DELETE on the keyboard.
-But Accessing the Activity Monitor or Task Manager Mac OS X is some different to windows.
+Everyone knows and remembers the with windows you get access to the task manager by just pressing the Control + ALT + DELETE on the keyboard.
+But Accessing the Activity Monitor or Task Manager Mac OS X is different from windows.
 There are lots of ways to start the application but the one way to open the app within the directory that contains it.

-- Firstly, press the command key and space bar, that is displays the spotlight search field.
+- Firstly, press the command key and space bar, which is displays the spotlight search field.